The Literary-Speculative Issue

 Table of Contents (click the links for stories and excerpts)

-If you like what you see here, please consider purchasing a copy of the issue using the sidebar to the right.
-A pdf is a mere $3, and a print copy is $10.99.
+Please consider purchasing a copy of the full issue using the sidebar to the right.
+A pdf is a mere $4, and a print copy is $11.99.